Coexistence Test of Primordial Black Holes and Particle Dark Matter from Diffractive Lensing

-In this work, we advance \emph{diffractive} lensing of GWs from binary mergers as a novel method for fully exploiting this opportunity that allows to uniquely establish dPBHs.
-It has been demonstrated that GW lensing is sensitive to detection of stellar mass PBHs~\cite{Nakamura:1997sw,takahashi2003wave,Jung:2017flg,lai2018discovering,dai2018detecting,oguri2020probing,Choi:2021bkx,LIGOScientific:2021izm,LIGOScientific:2023bwz}.
-Furthermore, its non-trivial frequency dependence combined with high-precision GW waveform makes it possible to measure the mass profile of the lens directly on the event-by-event basis~\cite{Choi:2021bkx}.
-The LIGO-band GW frequencies are particularly well suited to probe extended mass profiles in the target PBH mass window of $\sim 10^{-1} - 10^{2}\Msun$.
-We demonstrate that GW lensing allows not only to discover dPBHs, but also efficiently discriminate from bare PBHs, supporting their primordial origin as well as the co-existence scenario with particle DM.
+In this Letter, we advance \emph{diffractive} lensing of chirping GWs as a novel method that fully exploits the opportunities to discriminate dPBHs and, thus, enables discovering and establishing their existence (see Fig.~\ref{fig:lensing}).
+Chirping GWs produced from binary mergers have particularly distinctive waveforms in time and frequency domains, allowing their detection at experiments such as LIGO.
+Chirping GWs were previously demonstrated to be useful in probing small-length-scale objects such as black holes~\cite{Nakamura:1997sw,takahashi2003wave,Jung:2017flg,lai2018discovering,Urrutia:2021qak,Basak:2021ten,LIGOScientific:2021izm,LIGOScientific:2023bwz,Zhou:2022yeo} as well as diffuse dark matter halos~\cite{dai2018detecting,oguri2020probing,Choi:2021bkx,tambalo2022gravitational} by gravitational lensing.
+Furthermore, unlike photons, GWs typically experience diffractive lensing, whose nontrivial frequency dependence combined with characteristic waveforms makes it possible to ``scan'' and measure the mass profile of the lensing object directly on an event-by-event basis~\cite{Choi:2021bkx}.
+We demonstrate that with ground-based detectors, GW lensing not only allows the discovery of dPBHs in the mass window of $\sim 10^{-1} \textendash 10^{2}\Msun$, but can also efficiently discriminate them from bare PBHs due to distinctive mass profiles, hence supporting their primordial origin as well as the coexistence scenario with particle DM.

-{\it Dark halos around black holes}.-- PBHs that are embedded in a smooth background of particle DM in an expanding Universe will seed the formation of massive DM halos.
+{\it Dark halos around black holes}\textemdash PBHs that are embedded in a smooth background of particle DM in an expanding Universe will seed the formation of massive DM halos.
 The halo growth follows the theory of spherical gravitational collapse~\cite{Bertschinger:1985pd}, with infalling DM particles expected to carry angular momentum and not just be radially incorporated into BHs.
-During the radiation-dominated era, the halo mass increases on the order of BH mass $M_h / M_{\rm PBH} \simeq 1$, while during the matter-dominated era the halo mass increases following the cosmological expansion $\propto a = (1 + z)^{-1}$, until the cutoff redshift $z_c \sim 30$, around which large scale structure forms, affecting the accretion of additional DM and further halo evolution.
+During the radiation-dominated era, the halo mass increases on the order of BH mass $M_h / M_{\rm PBH} \simeq 1$, while during the matter-dominated era the halo mass increases following the cosmological expansion $\propto a = (1 + z)^{-1}$, until the cutoff redshift $z_c \sim 30$, around which large-scale structure forms, affecting the accretion of additional DM and further halo evolution.

 The resulting halo mass is~\cite{Mack:2006gz,Berezinsky:2013fxa,Adamek:2019gns,Boudaud:2021irr}